josvazg/slicesync/spec.md

 The client tool then:

 1. Downloads the remote .slicesync for the given URL (it must be pre-generated on the server)
-2. Calculate the differences (wich may require to read or generate on the fly the local alike .slicesync to compare to)
+2. Calculate the differences (which may require to read or generate on the fly the local alike .slicesync to compare to)
 4. Rebuild the remote file by mixing local available parts with remote parts
 5. At the end the generated file hash is compared with the remote file hash on .slicesync